Learn how an apartment depreciation schedule will save you money.

 If not, it’s time to learn.
 We’ve broken it down for you to make it as simple as possible to determine what annual depreciation expenses you can and cannot claim on your taxes.

 What Is an Apartment Depreciation Schedule?

-To claim rental property depreciation, you will need to have your property inspected so you can receive a depreciation report.
+To claim rental property depreciation, you will need to have your property inspected to receive a depreciation report.
 This is also known as a depreciation schedule.

-A property depreciation schedule outlines all tax depreciation deductions available for a residential investment property or a commercial building.
+A property depreciation schedule outlines all tax depreciation deductions available for a residential rental property or a commercial building.

 What Are the Benefits of Claiming Depreciation?

 On a separate note, you cannot claim depreciation on land.
 This is because the land is not considered able to be used up.
 Therefore you cannot depreciate costs related to clearing, planting, or landscaping.

 If you own an investment property, you will benefit from claiming depreciation deductions because it can increase your cash flow from that property.

 Getting a property tax depreciation schedule and understanding your property’s building depreciation rate will ensure you can maximise your income and reduce your taxable income each year.